 Clare has ample lakes, coasts and rivers that are ideal for fishing, making it a haven for fishing breaks and trips.
-Fishing Adventures specifically runs Sea fishing Trips in Clare but as a result of our enthusiasm for the sport, we have accumulated a wealth of knowledge specific to fishing in Clare.
+Fishing Adventures specifically runs Sea fishing Trips in Clare and as a result of our enthusiasm for the sport, we have accumulated a wealth of knowledge specific to Clare fishing.
 In our post below we cover sea fishing, shore fishing, lake fishing and river fishing in Clare.
 What you want to catch will determine the type of fishing you are going to participate in.

 Sea Fishing Clare Ireland